Wealth: A Dangerous Blessing

 The most successful individuals and brands in the world spend tremendous amounts of time and money to protect themselves and maybe you should too if you are really starting to make things happen.

 As we all know, the best way to protect oneself is to avoid the problem in the first place.
-That’s why effective CEOs spend so much time and attention to ensuring that their companies have robust safety, human resources, shareholder and tax policies and programs in place.
+That’s why effective CEOs spend so much time and attention on ensuring that their companies have robust safety, human resources, shareholder and tax policies and programs in place.

 Safety: Being safe as a business means taking a concerted effort to go above and beyond government requirements such as those established by OSHA.
 Compliance is one thing but even if you are 99% on task, that 1% chance could represent a very negative consequence.
 The safety of the properties you occupy, visit or spend time at should all be assessed to ensure you are not putting your family, staff or the public at risk.